Civil Liability Act 2018

 Groups Affected

-- Insurers: Required to collect and submit data to the FCA, potentially incurring costs.
-May experience changes in profitability depending on the impact of the bill.
+- Insurers: Required to collect and submit data, potentially incurring costs in data collection, audit, and reporting.
+May experience changes in premiums and payouts.

-- The Financial Conduct Authority (FCA): Responsible for receiving and managing insurer data and assisting the Treasury in report preparation.
+- The Financial Conduct Authority (FCA): Given a specific role in data collection and report preparation.

 Powered by nyModel